puppetlabs/puppet-docs/source/windows/troubleshooting.markdown

 ### Logging

-By default, Puppet agent logs to a file `var\log\puppetd.log` within Puppet's data directory, for example, `C:\ProgramData\PuppetLabs\puppet\var\log\puppetd.log`.
+By default, puppet agent logs to a file `var\log\puppetd.log` within Puppet's data directory, for example, `C:\ProgramData\PuppetLabs\puppet\var\log\puppetd.log`.
 You can find this value by using the `Start Command Prompt with Puppet` shortcut, right-clicking, and selecting `Run as Administrator`.
 Then type: `puppet agent --configprint puppetdlog`.
 The `Run as Administrator` option is important, since it allows puppet to print the puppetdlog configuration setting while running with elevated privileges, (i.e. the same privileges as puppet when running as a service under the `LocalSystem` account).

 ## Common Issues